miku1958/HappyCodable/README.md

 # HappyCodable
-A happier way to automatically create Codable related code is by using SourceKittenFramework.
+A happier Codable by using SourceKittenFramework to automatically create Codable related code.

 ## What's wrong with Codable ?